-Investment in capacity continued to a key focus of iAdvantage during the financial year. iAdvantage continued to work on various major expansion and enhancement projects to maintain its market position as a major carrier-neutral data centre service operator in Hong Kong.
+iAdvantage secured new contracts from a leading global cloud service provider for MEGA Plus in Tseung Kwan O and MEGA Two in Sha Tin, which will be used as a base for its expansion.
+At the same time, iAdvantage continues to work on various major expansion and enhancement projects to maintain its market position as a major data centre service operator in Hong Kong.

-Construction of the new MEGA Plus flagship facility in Tseung Kwan O is moving into the final stage and solidly on track for completion in 2017.
-Interest from potential partners has been encouraging.
-The facility was designed with an understanding of the latest customer needs and leverages the Group's rich data centre operation experience.
-It is being built for flexibility to meet varying levels of resilience and power density for different customer needs.
-It will also meet environmental friendly requirements with high effectiveness in power usage to achieve the best-in-class in energy-saving operations.
-MEGA Plus is the only data centre built on dedicated data centre land, and faces no subletting restrictions in the Tseung Kwan O area.
+Construction of the MEGA Plus flagship facility has completed and the compliance certificate was issued in June 2017.
+Fit-out work for the initial anchor customers commenced in August 2017.
+The facility was designed to exploit the Group's rich data centre operational experience with an understanding of the latest customer needs, and is built for flexibility to meet varying levels of resilience and power density requirements.
+It meets environmental requirements with high-efficiency power usage to achieve best-in-class energy saving.
+MEGA Plus is also the only data centre built on dedicated land in Tseung Kwan O without restrictions on usage.
+This distinguishes the site from neighbouring data centres in the Tseung Kwan O Industrial Estate, which are built on subsidised land that prohibit any form of subletting.

-The transformation of the entire MEGA Two facility in Sha Tin into a dedicated data centre building is moving to the final stage and is gaining traction in the market, especially among major telecommunication and cloud players.
+The transformation of the entire MEGA Two facility in Sha Tin into a dedicated data centre building is in the final stage.
 The transformation has proven to be a strong attraction to customers with high standards for mission critical operations.